Reduce My Rubbish

 Welcome to our Waste and Recycling teaching resources section.

 Here you’ll find information packs, detailed lesson plans and a wide selection of curriculum linked activity ideas that can be easily adapted to suit the group’s needs.

 Lunchtimes can be a very wasteful time in schools, with pupils bringing lots of throw away packaging in their packed lunches.
 Challenging them to bring in a ‘waste free lunch’, that produces as little waste as possible, is a great way to address this.
 Our waste free lunch pack contains lots of ideas and information to get you started.
 Access the free resource pack here.

 Join in with Norfolk’s Litter Campaign, designed to help primary school teachers raise awareness about the issues surrounding litter and to provide support with taking practical action to tackle the problem.
 This pack contains lots of information, facts, an assembly plan, curriculum linked activity ideas, games and advice on organising a school litter pick.
 Please click here to access the free resource.

 In order to identify what your school throws away and any particular problem areas, a waste audit can be carried out.
-This involves collecting, sorting and weighing waste from around the school in order to inform an action plan that aims to reduce the waste and improve recycling.
-Please click here to access
+This involves collecting, sorting and weighing waste from around the school in order to produce an action plan that aims to reduce the waste and improve recycling.
+Please click here to access.

 Books, both fiction and non-fiction, can provide a great way to introduce a new topic or provide inspiration for project work.